 The subretinal fluid (shaded orange) and the PED (shaded purple) can be identified in the images below by tracing the RPE (shaded green) in this patient presenting with wet AMD.
-The photoreceptors can be located by tracing the photoreceptor ellipsoid zone of the photoreceptors (shaded red).
+The photoreceptors can be located by tracing the junction between the inner and outer segments of the photoreceptors (shaded red).
 By fluorescein angiography, the choroidal neovascularization appears predominately "classic".
 The images below are adjacent OCT cross-sections parallel to each other, through the fovea (above) and adjacent to the fovea (below).